5 Benefits Of Swimming For Arthritis

 5. It's fun and social

-Exercising might be the last thing you feel like doing when you're suffering from joint pain and fatigue.
-However, swimming is not only effective, but also fun, which makes it more likely for people to stay engaged and committed.
-Moreover, the pool is a great place to meet and interact with people in a casual setting.
-New friendships can be great for your mental health.
+Moreover, the pool is a great place to meet and interact with people in a casual setting, and new friendships can be great for your mental health!
 And of course, all exercise releases endorphins - feel good hormones, and a positive mind goes a long way in maintaining good physical health!

 Swimming is certainly a fantastic way to stay healthy and active.
 However, you could also try other water based activities like water walking, water jogging and aqua aerobics to maintain fluidity and flexibility in your joints and mobilize your muscles.